aarenson/PHPCap/docs-md/DeveloperGuide.md

 Developer Guide
 ===================================================

 This guide is for people interested in developing PHPCap (i.e., actually making changes to the PHPCap code).
+If you just want to use PHPCap to access REDCap from PHP, please see the user guides.

 Setup
 --------------------------------------------------------